 g) Informing the Ride Leader if leaving the ride at any time.

 Group members should also:

 > Obey traffic signs and signals, point out and call out any road hazards ahead.
 This is particularly important in a group of riders, as those at the back often can't see oncoming traffic or road hazards.
-"Car down" means car approaching from the front, "car up" means car behind.
+"Car Front" means car approaching from the front, "Car Back" means car behind.